Frequently Asked Questions

 While the campus is fully fenced and mentors frequently move about the different areas of activity, this program is not appropriate for young children who have not yet developed the awareness to remain on campus unless accompanied by an adult.
-With parent permission, older students can gain off-campus to a near by store, or a hike up a trail.
+With parent permission, older learners can sign out to gain off-campus to a near by store, or a hike up a trail.

 We have clear safety boundaries regarding tools and play things (i.e. helmets must be worn when bicycle riding and power tools can only be used under direct adult supervision).
 We also uphold the self-directed education value of "allowing children to play with the tools of our modern culture, such as computers, books, woodworking equipment, cooking utensils, and sporting equipment, though for some tools there may be an initial requirement of safety instruction."
 For example, at Rock Tree Sky children are permitted to use hammers and knives after receiving proper instruction.